 Decades later, going through the trunk, something struck me.
 Among newspaper articles I wrote over the years, certificates, journals, letters of detention and love, that first self-published book shined.
 Here was something that sprang from my soul and told a story.
-It was as if everything I wrote in the decades after was just preparing me to repeat this assignment an amazing teacher gave me.
+It was as if everything I wrote in the decades after was just preparing me to repeat this assignment those amazing teachers gave me.

 I figured with all the modern tools and life experiences, writing and publishing a book should be even easier than it was when I was twelve.